ZakesMokgonyana13/Assignment-2/README.md

 - Logcat was used to monitor key actions like button clicks and question progress.
 - The code includes comments to explain each section and help understand the logic.

-## YouTube Demo
-A video demonstration of the app has been uploaded to YouTube and explains how the app works.
-**[Insert your unlisted YouTube video link here]**

 ## Technologies Used
 - Kotlin